top of page

 Dr. Jane Goodall: When my sons Gabriel and Baird were younger, they loved animals, as do most children.
 So one day, in the early 2000's, we took off work and school and traveled to Northern Virgina to meet Dr. Jane Goodall, who was giving a speech.
 Our informal meeting resulted in extended personal correspondence (how did she find the time?!) initiated and maintained by this pioneering & impactful woman!
 Back when postcards and letters were a thing.
 What a thrill it was to receive letters and postcards from Dr. Jane.
 Check out Dr. Jane's children-focused Roots & Shoots program, still going strong.

-Judy Wicks: In 2006, as podcast host for a progressive parallel government, I interviewed Philadelphia-based Judy Wicks on her groundbreaking work starting a business for good while advancing the concept of local living, or circular economies.
-Judy was a nominee for our imagined Department of Labor.
-Now that I look back, I recognize that I first heard about women's leadership in eco-business and local living economies from her.
+Judy Wicks: In 2006, as podcast host, I interviewed Philadelphia-based Judy Wicks on her groundbreaking work starting a business for good while advancing the concept of local living, or circular economies.
+Now that I look back, I recognize that I first heard about women's leadership in local economies from her.
 Fast forward to Echotopia: In 2014, Judy mentored me in a lengthy phone call in the run up to Echotopia's opening farmers market season, offering me great advice and contacts.
-More recently, in 2020, I was thrilled to learn about Judy's new projects via our Solutionary Rail video interview.

-Suzi Gablik: I learned of Suzi in the 1990's through my London friends at PLATFORM.
+Suzi Gablik: I learned of Suzi in the 1990's through London friends.
 Her books The Re-Enchantment of Art, and especially Conversations Before the End of Time, changed my life.
-In 2005, I stayed in her glorious home in Blacksburg, VA where I also brought her to a peace conference where I was a presenter.
-In her role as brave culture writer, Suzi Gablik challenged the power male-dominated moneyed art world with her brilliant, holistic vision for artful living and making 'art'.
-In her writing, Suzi's paradigm-shifting ideas were crystal clear: no false, cloudy, obscure words or ideas.
+In 2005, I stayed in her glorious home in Blacksburg, VA where I also brought her to a conference.
+In her role as culture writer, Suzi Gablik shared her vision for artful living and making 'art'.
+In her writing, ideas were crystal clear.

 Dr. Robin Wall Kimmerer: whom I only recently discovered AFTER I had set up shop at Echotopia.
 Can I have an after-my-business-started mentor?
 See my blog post on poet botanist Dr. Kimmerer.